CaDatPitt/documentation/01-principles-and-objectives.md

 - **Implement a layer**: Implement an extension layer by entering data into a spreadsheet;
 - **Visualize a layer**: Visualize collections data using a visualization tool.

 These modules have been designed as a sequence but may be used for individual lessons and otherwise modified to suit varying contexts.
+More information about the modules and the modules themselves can be found on our [Instructional Modules](https://cadatpitt.github.io/modules/) page.